 [Schmitt - "What I ended up doing most of the time was standing at the side of the Rover, facing front, and jumping, more or less straight up and over toward the seat; and then rotated my feet up and forward so that I came down in the seat."]

-[There is good TV coverage of Jack's attempt to mount the Rover at the end of Station 3 at 145:03:17.]
+[There is good TV coverage of Jack jumping onto his Rover seat at the end of Station 3 at about 2 min 30 seconds into the video clip that starts at 145:00:57.]

 121:50:51 Schmitt: Well, I wish I didn't have this charge.
 Shouldn't have played it by the checklist.
 I wasn't paying attention.